philippschulte/fastly-backend/README.md

 };
 ```

+**Please keep in mind that you can erase your entire cache from the shield, if you switch your shield location.
+This will increase the requests to your origin server.**

 ### Update Connection Timeouts

 The following configuration updates the `connect_timeout`, `first_byte_timeout`, and `between_bytes_timeout` fields back to the Varnish default: